Consisting of three parts Scotch and one part Amaretto, the Godfather cocktail is a superb Whisky-based sip with a hint of almonds.

-In the 1970s, two-ingredient drinks were quite popular, and two famous representatives have been made with Scotch: the Rusty Nail and the Godfather.
+In the 1970s, two-ingredient drinks were quite popular, and two famous representatives are made with Scotch: the Rusty Nail and the Godfather.

-It's interesting because Scotch isn't the most common base spirit.
-In fact, only a handful of classic cocktails ask for the otherwise extremely popular Whisky from Scotland.
+It's interesting because, in general, Scotch isn't the most common base spirit.
+In fact, only a small number of classic cocktails ask for the otherwise extremely popular Whisky from Scotland.

-Also, the Godfather is hard to find on most bar menus.
+Also, the Godfather is a rare find on bar menus.
 But luckily, the drink is so easy to make that you can grab your mixing glass and make it at home in no time.

 The best Scotch for the Godfather